 On the flip side, if you’re dealing with a terminal illness, make sure to keep your portfolio conservative enough to meet higher-than-expected healthcare expenses and provide yourself with whatever you might need to make your remaining months and years a little more comfortable.
 You might want to leave a legacy to your children and grandchildren, but keep in mind that the gift of your time—not money—will probably be the most meaningful.
 So, don’t feel guilty about spending down your assets if you find yourself in a situation where you need to.

 If you weren’t able to save and invest early in your career, your portfolio balance might be relatively low.
 Taking a hard look at your spending is the most important step you can take in this situation.
 But while it might be tempting to ramp up your equity exposure to try to make up lost ground, it’s more prudent to take the opposite approach because a small portfolio has less room to absorb market losses.
 Keep in mind, though, that it almost never makes sense to keep 100% of your assets in cash and fixed-income securities, even if your financial picture is unusually dire.
 Thanks to the lower correlations between equities and fixed-income securities, adding a 25% stake in equities can actually reduce volatility for a fixed-income-focused portfolio.
 You might also consider an immediate or deferred annuity, which can give you a guaranteed income stream and provide protection against outliving your assets.

-Amy C. Arnott, CFA has a position in the following securities mentioned above: MSFT, AAPL.
+Amy C. Arnott has a position in the following securities mentioned above: AAPL, MSFT.
 Find out about Morningstar’s editorial policies.